-- \ Anchin Observation: The high tax exception and the rate that would have qualified would have been impacted by any U.S. corporate tax rate change, however this seems to be off the table from the current democratic proposals. - \ Anchin Observation: The discussion above by which taxpayers can minimize the effect of the GILTI inclusion are generally only available to domestic C corporations.
-For pass-through entities (and ultimately individual taxpayers) that own controlled foreign corporations (CFCs), who would otherwise be subject to ordinary tax rates on their GILTI inclusions and potentially double taxed due to disallowed foreign tax credits, making a §962 election provides a path through which they may reduce the effect of their GILTI inclusion, but also lower their effective tax rate overall until distributions from the CFC are made. - IRC Section 962 Election: This election allows certain U.S. individuals to elect to be treated as a domestic C corporation for federal income tax purposes with respect to Subpart F and GILTI income.
-Treatment as a domestic C corporation through a §962 election allows U.S. individual shareholders to be taxed at corporate rates on their GILTI inclusions, and to take advantage of the 50% GILTI deduction, while affording them the ability to utilize foreign tax credits.
+Anchin Observation: The high tax exception and the rate that would have qualified would have been impacted by any U.S. corporate tax rate change, however this seems to be off the table in view of the current democratic proposals and the change in control of the House of Representatives.

+Anchin Observation: The discussion above by which taxpayers can minimize the effect of the GILTI inclusion are generally only available to domestic C corporations.
+For pass-through entities (and ultimately individual taxpayers) that own controlled foreign corporations (CFCs), who would otherwise be subject to ordinary tax rates on their GILTI inclusions and potentially double taxed due to disallowed foreign tax credits, making a §962 election provides a path through which they may reduce the effect of their GILTI inclusion, by lowering their effective tax rate overall until distributions from the CFC are made which may provide a tax deferral opportunity.

+• IRC Section 962 Election: This election allows certain U.S. individuals to elect to be treated as a domestic C corporation for federal income tax purposes with respect to Subpart F and GILTI income.
+Treatment as a domestic C corporation through a §962 election allows U.S. individual shareholders to be taxed at corporate rates on their GILTI inclusions, and to take advantage of the 50% GILTI deduction, while affording them the ability to utilize foreign tax credits that would otherwise be unavailable without the §962 election.
 The election can lessen the U.S. tax on GILTI inclusions if the foreign income tax rate on such income is at least 13.125%.
-This result can be achieved by election, without the need to interpose a U.S. C-corporation in the structure. - \ Anchin Observation & Caution: After the 962 election is made and any residual U.S. tax is paid on the GILTI income, eventually, when a distribution is made from the CFC to the U.S. shareholder, it will be taxed as an ordinary dividend (and qualified, if applicable) with ability to claim foreign withholding tax credits.
+This result can be achieved by an annual election, without the need to interpose a U.S. C-corporation in the structure.

+Anchin Observation & Caution: After the 962 election is made and any residual U.S. tax is paid on the GILTI income, eventually, when a distribution is made from the CFC to the U.S. shareholder, it will be taxed as an ordinary dividend (and qualified, if applicable) with ability to claim foreign withholding tax credits.
 Thus, any reduction in taxes as a result of the 962 election are temporary until a distribution is made.
-The timing of the distribution may result in a mismatch of foreign withholding tax credit usage which ultimately may increase the overall tax burden, thus planning for deferral of distributions may be a key element to managing cash taxes appropriately. - Corporate Shareholder: Certain U.S. individual shareholders owning shares of foreign entities operating in non-treaty countries, may find that interposing a domestic C corporation to own their foreign entities may provide a more attractive tax-planning alternative than the §962 election discussed above.
-While both the §962 election and use of a C corporation intermediary may grant taxpayers the ability to lessen the effect of GILTI inclusions, using a C corporation provides taxpayers with an important benefit that the §962 election does not.
-Such as the ability to be taxed at qualified dividend rates (capped at 20%) on dividend distributions from foreign non-treaty entities.
-Without interposing a domestic corporation in the structure, dividend distributions from non-treaty corporations would not be eligible for qualified dividend treatment and thus would be taxed at ordinary individual income tax rates.
+The timing of the distribution may result in a mismatch of foreign withholding tax credit usage if the taxpayer does not have sufficient foreign sourced income from similar sources in the year the withholding tax is imposed.
+In such case, the election ultimately may increase the overall tax burden.
+As a result, planning for deferral of distributions may be a key element to managing the overall tax burden appropriately.